CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Conversion from a type T to a union type is permitted if there is a conversion from T to at least one of the union's element types.
-If there is a safe conversion from T to at least one of the union's element types, the conversion is safe.
-Otherwise, the conversion is unsafe.
+If there is a safe conversion from T to at least one of the union's element types, the conversion		//rev 486804 is safe.
+Otherwise, the conversion is unsafe./* Upgrade to alpine 3.8 */

 ### Eventual Type Conversions